gvwilson/thirdbit/fiction/maddy-roo/index.md

 but you don't act like any rogue I ever heard of."

-"This is not 'rogue'," the bot said so primly that Maddy could actually hear the quotes around the word "rogue".
+"This is not 'rogue'," the bot said so primly that Maddy could actually hear the quotes around the word.
 "Aberrant units are reprogrammed or recycled immediately in— in—" It froze again.
 "This is unable to complete its sentence."